What is Rheumatoid Arthritis?

-Rheumatoid arthritis is the most common type of arthritis.
-It is a long-lasting autoimmune disorder that causes chronic inflammation of the joints and other parts of the body.
-This occurs when the immune system of individuals mistakenly attacks their own joint lining capsule or body tissues.
+Rheumatoid arthritis is the long-lasting, most common type of autoimmune disorder that causes chronic inflammation of the joints and other parts of the body.
+This occurs when the immune system of individuals mistakenly attacks their joint lining capsule or body tissues.
 In some people, it is found that Rheumatoid Arthritis (RA) also damages skin, lungs, eyes, kidneys and blood vessels.

 Rheumatoid Arthritis Symptoms

-In the case of 15 to 20 percent of people, symptoms may be observed in body parts other than joints.
-There will be disorders in the skin, lungs, kidneys, blood vessels, liver etc.
+These symptoms usually begin from small joints and later spread to all joints.
+In the case of 15 to 20 per cent of people, symptoms may be observed in body parts, including the skin, lungs, kidneys, blood vessels, and liver.

 Rheumatoid Arthritis Treatment

 There is no treatment in particular for Rheumatoid Arthritis.
 Treatment generally includes a combination of educating the patient, rest, exercise, medications and occasional surgeries.

 Medications undergone in treating this disorder are as follows:

 - Prevent joints from more damage.